 That big scoop of creamy, salty, yellow stuff on the pancakes you eat there?
 Margarine.
 The little single serving pats they bring out with your toast?
 Margarine.
 The “butter” you asked them to cook your eggs in instead of refined vegetable oil?
 Margarine.

 Making this discovery started my quest.
-I wanted to see how many restaurants even had butter.
+I wanted to see how many chain restaurants even had butter.

 Nearly half a year later, and can you guess what I’ve discovered?